 Most wattles regenerate from seed after fire.

-asparagoides – refers to the plant resembling some species of Asparagus.
+asparagoides – refers to the plant resembling some species of the genus Asparagus.

-Not considered to be at risk in the wild but it has a restricted distribution.
+This species is not considered to be at risk of extinction in the wild but it has a restricted distribution.